awslabs/soci-snapshotter/docs/GLOSSARY.md

   containing the list of zTOCs in the SOCI Index as well as a reference to the image for which the manifest was generated.

-* __span__: A chunk of data that can be independently decompressed.
-A zTOC contains periodic "snapshots" of compression state from which a process can resume decompression.
-The chunk of data between two checkpoints is a span.

 * __zTOC__: A Table of Contents for compressed data.
 A zTOC is composed of 2 parts.
 1) a table of contents containing file metadata and its offset in the decompressed TAR archive (the "TOC").
-2) A collection of "snapshots" of the state of the compression engine at various points in the layer (the "z").
+2) A collection of "checkpoints" of the state of the compression engine at various points in the layer.
+We refer to this collection as the "zInfo".

+* __span__: A chunk of data that can be independently decompressed.
+Each checkpoint in the zInfo corresponds to exactly one span in an image layer.

 ## Anti-terminology